scenarioo/scenarioo/docs/contribute/Development-Environment-with-IntelliJ.md

      * Import "from external model: Gradle" and use the gradle wrapper (default settings)

  * From "Gradle"-tab in intelliJ simply run the following gradle tasks, to build everything cleanly:
-    * scenarioo-java: clean build test install
+    * scenarioo-java: `clean build test install` (this is needed as soon as your development branch uses latest snaphot of the writer!)
     * scenarioo: clean build test
          * take care to configure JVM 1.7 as runtime JVM for gradle, otherwise I got errors somehow when running this (Tab "Gradle">Button "Gradle Settings">Gradle JVM).
          * And if you get some python errors in npm install part on windows, you can probably ignore this optional npm dependency problems and just try to run it once again